joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Revenue sharing: The company typically generates revenue by sharing a portion of the advertising revenue with the content creators or service providers on its platform.

-The advertising business model has several advantages for both companies and advertisers, including:

-* Reach: Advertisers can reach a large audience or user base through the company's platform, which can help them increase brand awareness and sales.

-* Targeting: Advertisers can target their ads to specific audiences or users, based on factors such as demographics, interests, and behavior.
-This can help them increase the effectiveness of their ads and reduce wasted ad spend.

-* Measurement and analytics: Advertisers can track the effectiveness of their ads and adjust their strategies accordingly, based on real-time data and insights.

-* Revenue sharing: Content creators or service providers on the company's platform can generate revenue by sharing in the advertising revenue.

-However, the advertising business model also has some disadvantages, including:

-* Ad fatigue: Users or audiences may become fatigued or annoyed by the amount of advertising on the platform, which can reduce engagement and retention.

-* Ad-blockers: Users may use ad-blocking software or tools to avoid seeing ads, which can reduce the effectiveness of the advertising model.

-* Revenue sharing: Content creators or service providers may receive a smaller portion of the advertising revenue than they would if they sold their own advertising directly.

 ## Marketplace business model